ahandsel/Japan_Blog/Tokyo_Kyoto.md

 ⚠️ Notes
 - All prices are in the normal season.
 It depends on the time of year.
-- Plattokodama Reserved seat plan must be Purchased by the day before
+- Platto Kodama (ぷらっとこだま) Reserved seat plan must be Purchased by the day before
 - EX Kodama Family Hayatoku is for 2 or more people, purchased at least 3 days in advance
 - EX Nozomi Family Hayatoku is for 2 people or more, purchased at least 3 days in advance